• Skip to main content

 Golang Unit Testing Resources:

-• Native Support: Well, you will be happy to know that, Golang itself has very nice support for testing.
-So, you can write your tests even without any third-party tools at all.
+- Native Support: You will be happy to know that Golang itself has very nice testing support.
+So you can write your tests without using third-party tools.

-• Testify Assertion Library: Though providing very useful and powerful native support, unfortunately, Golang doesn’t provide any behavioural/assertion library.
-If you were about to start writing tests in Golang and haven’t found this awesome assertion library, testify yet, you were gonna miss a lot!
-Besides providing assertion support, it also comes up with a test suite library, which will be very useful for you to write tests with setup/teardown methods.
+- Testify Assertion Library: Though providing instrumental and powerful native support, unfortunately, Golang doesn’t offer any behavioural/assertion library.
+If you were about to start writing tests in Golang and haven’t found this excellent assertion library “Testify” yet, you were going to miss a lot!
+Besides providing assertion support, it also comes up with a test suite library, which will be very useful for you when writing tests with setup/teardown methods.
 This is the main library which I used for this tutorial.

 Writing Tests: